aditi-malav/Gradeops/README.md

 - Criterion embeddings
 - Expected answer embedding

-These are stored in memory and reused for all answer sheets in the exam.
+These are reused for every answer sheet in the exam, avoiding redundant embedding generation.

-This avoids repeatedly generating the same embeddings and substantially improves grading speed.
+---

+### Cross-Student Plagiarism Detection

+Student answers are compared pairwise using embeddings and question-specific plagiarism strategies.

+Highly similar answers are flagged for instructor review, enabling automated academic integrity checks without external APIs.

 ---